jonathb/spanish-olamundo/1_spanish.md

 - habria .. = I / it / he / she would have ..[MCU important AUX]

-- habria [ITSO "it might be .." "shouldn't there be .." "there might/may be.."]
+- habria <ITSO "it might be .." "shouldn't there be .." "there might/may be..>

 - habriamos .. = We would have ..

 - habrian .. = they/you/(pl) would have ..

-- estuviera .. = I / it / he / she was ..[less common AUX]
+- estuviera .. = I / it / he / she was ..<less common AUX>

 - vaya .. = I/she/he/you should/might go ..